 In Wynne's show nOva, she took the opportunity to fill the entirety of Edge Gallery with installations and dimensional work that enveloped the viewer in a world of contrasts.
 Her materials were plaster, paint and tar paper.
 Black orbs with glowing insides of gold relayed her message: life is strange and beautiful and terrifying.

-Most recently, Wynne shared the gallery space with Faith Williams and as they had their own unique shows, they also collborated heavily in show design and themes as well as Biocenosis.
-This installation piece was a colaboartion bringing together each artist's esthetic.
-Wynne centered her show on cyanotypes depicting nature and stories of women lost in history.
+Wynne shared the gallery space with Faith Williams and although they had their own unique shows, they also collaborated heavily in show design and themes as well as Biocenosis.
+This installation piece was a collaboration bringing together each artist's esthetic.
+Wynne centered her show "Obsolete & Everlasting" on cyanotypes depicting nature, inventions, and stories of women lost in history.

 Wynne is a member of EDGE, a contemporary, non-profit, co-op art gallery dedicated to artists outside the domain of commercial art venues.
 EDGE pursues experimental and conceptual modes of expression to celebrate individuality and uniqueness, to encourage a shared vision, and to maintain intensity and integrity in addressing the often contradictory messages occurring in contemporary art.